-The rest of the paper is organized as follows; Section 3 of this paper describes related work.
-Section 4 presents design principles, architecture and implementation of TODS.
-Section 5 presents performance results.
+The remaining of the paper is organized as follows; Section 3 of this paper describes related work.
+Section 4 presents design principles, architecture and TODS. implementation of Section 5 presents performance results.
 Section 6 discusses application examples.
-Section 7 talks about future work and concludes the paper.
+Section 7 talks about future work and section 8 concludes this paper.